makkahwi/asac-works/Challenges/6/README.md

 - Insert at, which add a node to the given index of a linked list.
 - Insert Before, which add a node before a given node of a linked list.
 - Insert After, which add a node after a given node of a linked list.
+- Kth, which find an N node from a reversed linked list.
 - Length, which counts the length of a linked list n return the count.
 - Includes, which checks the existence of a node within a linked list.
 - To String, which read n return a linked list as string / text.